-At December 31, 2023, Epsilon's total estimated net proved reserves were 65,916 million cubic feet of natural gas reserves, 383,174 barrels of NGL reserves, and 341,286 barrels of oil and other liquids.
-Epsilon holds leasehold rights to approximately 84,684 gross (15,463 net) acres, excluding the Texas acreage acquired in February 2024.
-The Company has natural gas production in the Marcellus Shale in Pennsylvania and oil, natural gas liquids and natural gas production in the Permian Basin in Texas and New Mexico and in the Anadarko Basin in Oklahoma.
+At December 31, 2024, Epsilon's total estimated net proved reserves were 69,401 million cubic feet of natural gas reserves, 876,808 barrels of NGL reserves, and 1,572,465 barrels of oil and other liquids.
+Epsilon holds leasehold rights to approximately 102,506 gross (23,602 net) acres.
+The Company has natural gas production in the Marcellus Shale in Pennsylvania; oil, natural gas liquids and natural gas production in the Permian Basin in Texas and New Mexico, the NW Anadarko Basin in Oklahoma; and oil production in the Western Canadian Sedimentary Basin in Alberta, Canada.

-We conduct operations in the United States through our wholly owned subsidiaries Epsilon Energy USA Inc., an Ohio corporation, or Epsilon Energy USA; Epsilon Midstream, LLC, a Pennsylvania limited liability company, or Epsilon Midstream; Epsilon Operating, LLC, a Delaware limited liability company; Dewey Energy GP LLC, a Delaware limited liability company; and Altolisa Holdings, LLC, a Delaware limited liability company; and Altolisa Holdings, LLC, a Delaware limited liability company.
+We conduct operations in the United States through our wholly owned subsidiaries Epsilon Energy USA Inc., an Ohio corporation, or Epsilon Energy USA; Epsilon Midstream, LLC, a Pennsylvania limited liability company, or Epsilon Midstream; Epsilon Operating, LLC, a Delaware limited liability company; Dewey Energy GP LLC, a Delaware limited liability company; and Altolisa Holdings, LLC, a Delaware limited liability company.

-Substantially all the production from our Pennsylvania acreage (4,807 net) is dedicated to the Auburn Gas Gathering System, or the Auburn GGS, located in Susquehanna County, Pennsylvania for a 15-year term expiring in 2026 under an operating agreement whereby the Auburn GGS owners receive a fixed percentage rate of return on the total capital invested in the construction and maintenance of the system.
+Substantially all the Pennsylvania acreage (4,807 net) is dedicated to the Auburn Gas Gathering System, or the Auburn GGS, located in Susquehanna County, Pennsylvania for a 10-year term expiring in 2033 under an operating agreement whereby the Auburn GGS owners charge a fixed gathering and compression rate which is adjusted annually by the CPI-U All Urban Consumer Price Index published by the US Bureau of Labor Statistics.
 We own a 35% interest in the Auburn GGS which is operated by a subsidiary of Williams Partners, LP.
-In 2023, we paid \$2.5 million (after elimination) to the Auburn GGS to gather and treat our 7.9 Bcf of natural gas production in Pennsylvania (\$2.8 million after elimination was paid to the Auburn GGS to gather and treat our 9.0 Bcf in 2022), including the fees paid to our subsidiary, Epsilon Midstream.
+In 2024, we paid \$2.4 million (after elimination) to the Auburn GGS to gather and treat our 5.7 Bcf of natural gas production in Pennsylvania (\$2.5 million after elimination was paid to the Auburn GGS to gather and treat our 7.9 Bcf in 2023), including the fees paid to our subsidiary, Epsilon Midstream.